v-fearam/msbuild-examples/rest-api-client-generation/README.md

 	</Target>
   ```

-  Input and Output are related to [Incremental Build](https://docs.microsoft.com/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022), and _forceReGenerationOnRebuild_ target delete the generated file after core clean, and it fore the client re generation during the rebuild target execution.
+  Input and Output are related to [Incremental Build](https://docs.microsoft.com/visualstudio/msbuild/how-to-build-incrementally?view=vs-2022), and _forceReGenerationOnRebuild_ target delete the generated file after core clean, and it force the client re generation during the rebuild target execution.

 - Select "PetReaderToolTaskConsoleApp" and rebuild only that project.
 Now, the client code must be generated and the code compiles.
 It is possible to be executed and see how it works.
 We are generating from a file, and that is allowed.
 - On this step, we are going to show the parameter validation.
 On _PetRestApiClient.csproj_ change the prop _PetClientInputOpenApiSpec_ to use the url